armcknight/mtg/README.md

 - [x] Handle folders of CSVs to process
 - [x] Custom location of managed CSVs
 - Given input CSV, perform any combination of operations:
-    - [ ] base list
+    - base list
         - [x] appending
         - [x] subtracting
     - [x] moving cards from one list to another (which is really just subtracting from one and appending to another)
-    - [ ] Wishlists
-        - [ ] generate report of current price outlays, per set/printing, constrained by condition, sorted by price, with links
-        - [ ] Search for upcoming reprints–helpful with very expensive/old cards
-            - Actually, this would be an interesting query to run for each new set coming out to see what could shift or what the chase cards could be
-        - [ ] generate bulk data entry for TCGPlayer shopping
-    - [ ] Change order of CSV fields to put most relevant deckbuilding info first: Quantity, EDHREC Rank, Color Identity, Simple Name, Rarity, Mana Cost, Type Line, Oracle Text, Colors, Power, Toughness, CMC, Keywords, Produced Mana
+- [ ] Change order of collection CSV fields to put most relevant deckbuilding info first: Quantity, EDHREC Rank, Color Identity, Simple Name, Rarity, Mana Cost, Type Line, Oracle Text, Colors, Power, Toughness, CMC, Keywords, Produced Mana
+- [ ] consolidate identical card entries in input lists
 - Deck building features
     - [ ] Combo searches using Scryfall `related_card`:`combo_piece`
     - [ ] Given a deck list, determine which cards are already owned in the collection and other decks